ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 }
 ```

-# Coding Conventions and Guidelines #
+# Coding Conventions #

-A mix of IBEX specific and general Java coding conventions and guidelines.
+A mix of IBEX specific and general Java coding conventions.

 ### GUI code must use a View Model ###